-Peter was one of the founder members, whose case Durham County Council v Dunn, was instrumental in changing the law in relation to care record access.
+Peter was one of the founder members of the Access to Care Records Campaign Grouop.
+He was the solicitor who led the case of Durham County Council v Dunn, which was instrumental in changing the law in relation to care record access.

 He advises on Legal Aspects, and is the website manager.
 For more detail click here

 Trish has worked in social care since the early 1970s both in residential and general social work with families and children and in adult service provision.
 Since 1995 Trish has mainly worked for Barnardo’s providing access to records for those in the care of the organisation and adopted.
 She has been involved with the Campaign to improve the rights and service provision of access to records for care experienced adults since 2005 and has been privileged to work alongside esteemed colleagues in the Group.